DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Introduction

 A plethora of work proposed over the past decades has propelled the development of missing data imputation research.
-Early classical methods often relied on partially observed statistical features to impute missing values or were based on shallow machine learning techniques, such as KNN~\cite{knn}, or simple parametric models, such as Bayesian models~\cite{bayesian} or Gaussian Mixture Models~\cite{em}.
-These methods offer ample interpretability; however, they are constrained by capacity limitations, making it challenging to achieve satisfying performance.
-With the advent of deep learning, recent research has primarily focused on predictive~\cite{missforest, mice, miracle} or generative deep models~\cite{gain, miwae, mcflow} for missing data imputation.
-Predictive models learn to predict the target entries conditioned on other observed entries, guided by masking mechanisms~\cite{remasker} or graph regularization techniques~\cite{grape, igrm}.
-By contrast, generative methods learn the joint distribution of missing entries and observed entries and try to impute the missing data via conditional sampling~\cite{mcflow, missvae, miwae, gain, missdiff, tabcsdi}.
-Despite employing state-of-the-art generative models~\cite{vae, normalizing_flows, gan}, generative-imputation methods still fall short compared to predictive methods.
-We conjecture that this is due to the following reasons: 1) \textbf{Incomplete likelihood:} generative models need to estimate the joint distribution of missing data and observed data.
+Early classical methods often relied on partially observed statistical features to impute missing values or were based on conventional machine learning techniques, such as KNN~\citep{knn}, or simple parametric models, such as Bayesian models~\citep{bayesian} or Gaussian Mixture Models~\citep{em}.
+With the advent of deep learning, recent research has primarily focused on predictive~\citep{missforest, mice, miracle} or generative deep models~\citep{gain, miwae, mcflow} for missing data imputation.
+Predictive models learn to predict the target entries conditioned on other observed entries, guided by masking mechanisms~\citep{remasker} or graph regularization techniques~\citep{grape, igrm}.
+By contrast, generative methods learn the joint distribution of missing entries and observed entries and aim to impute the missing data via conditional sampling~\citep{mcflow, missvae, miwae, gain, missdiff, tabcsdi}.
+However, generative imputation methods still fall short compared to predictive methods even when employing state-of-the-art generative models~\citep{vae, normalizing_flows, gan, ddpm}.
+We think this is primarily due to the \textbf{incomplete likelihood} nature issue in missing data imputation: generative models need to estimate the joint distribution of missing data and observed data.
 However, since the missing data itself is unknown, there is an inherent error in the estimated data density.
-2) \textbf{Conditional inference}: even if we have a generative model that can generate samples from the complete data distribution faithfully, it is still challenging to perform conditional inference since the learned complete distribution either has very complex parametrization or is learned implicitly, and is hard to perform conditional inference, e.g., conditional sampling.
+The classical Expectation-Maximization (EM) algorithm~\citep{em-early} offers an elegant route to handle this issue, being capable of addressing the incomplete likelihood issue by iteratively refining the values of the missing data.

+Integrating EM algorithms with generative models has been extensively studied~\citep{mcflow}, however, its combination with Diffusion models~\citep{ddpm}, currently the most powerful generative models, is still unexplored.
+In the M-step, the diffusion models have been shown able to faithfully reconstruct the ground-truth distribution.
+However, in the E-step, it is usually considered challenging to utilize them to perform condition inference (e.g., predicting missing entries based on observed entries).
+This is because diffusion models directly model and generate the complete joint distribution of data across all dimensions simultaneously, lacking the flexibility found in VAE and GAN-based approaches~\citep{vaem, missing_ma,missing_ma2}.